mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

  The primary characteristic of a successful options businessman is the ability to commit to the boundaries and rules that are a result of well-thought out plan.
 Once you spend the time and energy to come up with a plan it only makes sense to stick to it no matter what!
 It is not much of a plan if nobody is sticking to it.
 Execution trumps knowledge every time.
 Sure, the basic knowledge forms a foundation for a well thought out plan but top class execution is an absolute necessity for any plan to succeed even to a small extent.

- If you stick with the plan of action offered in this book I promise you that you will be in total control of the outcome of each of your trades.
+ If you stick with the plan of action offered in this book you can rest assured that you will have a peace of mind of knowing the outcome of each of your trades (yes, even the worst cases).
 The most common reason for a trade to fail is the lack of commitment to stick to a plan because in the options world its very easy for a trader to be seduced by the meretricious metals out there.
 Do not fall prey to it, our plan will prevent us from falling prey like others do over and over again.
+TODO: Link to the post containing the basic rules.

  If you commit to the plan and promise yourself that you will run this like you'd run your own business and not some game you would play on your console against a 10 year old then you are very likely to succeed in this business.

  Shift of mindset: How would you run a business?

  Imagine if you were given a choice to think of a business, say, a brick and mortar shop of some kind, decide the amount of capital you would like to put in, set up shop at any location of your choice in the world, define the risk parameters for the business (of course this would likely decide the extent of profits you'd reap too!), not having to deal with uncertainties of the real world that typical brick and mortar business owners deal with such as supplies of raw materials etc. You'd probably say <span class="underline">Wonderful I'd love to start such a business</span>.
 But here's the icing, what if I told you that you are allowed to do this for free and for as long as you want to before feeling sure of your decisions, strategies by testing it on the real world with real customers!
-Now how many businesses can you think of come with this promise?
+Now how many businesses can you think of that come with this promise?

-## Homeworks and assignments at the end of each chapter: What am I back in elementary school again?

-## Refer back to CBOE for tutorials on introduction to the basic concepts.

-## Buffet's number one rule: Do not lose capital.
-It applies to any type of investment, not just buy and hold type of investment.

-## Commissions and Taxes

-## Concept of Stocks

-## Concept of Options

-## Basics of Options

-## Uses of options in the buy and hold portfolio

-## Normal distribution

-## Standard Deviation and probability

-## Volatility

-## Greeks

-# The methods:

--   Long Call Options after buying stocks.
-    -   Suitable for individual stocks.
--   Short Put options before buying stocks.
-    -   Suitable for stocks that you want to buy but are currently overpriced, not overpriced simply based on a 'guess' but actually inflated in terms of indicators like P/E is exorbitant relative to the average P/E of the top-5 stocks in the particular industry.
--   Vertical Spreads
-    DELTA
--   Iron Condors
-    DELTA
--   Calendar Spreads
-    DELTA
--   LEAPS
-    Great way to buy

 <!-- more -->